jindrichmynarz/dissertation/parts/sparql.md

 While IDF can be computed on the fly, we decided to pre-compute it and store it as RDF.
 Computation of IDF is implemented via two declarative SPARQL Update operations, the first of which uses a Virtuoso-specific extension function for logarithm (`bif:log10()`), and the second normalizes the IDFs using the maximum IDF.

-The matchmaker is implemented in Clojure^[<https://clojure.org>] as a wrapper over the Virtuoso RDF store.
+The matchmaker, described in the [@sec:matchmaker-sparql], is implemented as a wrapper over the Virtuoso RDF store.
-It is described in [@sec:matchmaker-sparql] in more detail.
 Example SPARQL queries used by the matchmaker can be found at <https://github.com/opendatacz/matchmaker/wiki/SPARQL-query-examples>.

 <!--